Coarse-grained effective Hamiltonian via the Magnus Expansion for a three-level system: Application to Adiabatic Elimination

-Fig.~\ref{fig:pops2}b shows that coarse-graining by ME yields population histories that approximate better the exact dynamics in the relevant subspace.
-Notice that the discrepancy between ME and standard AE is very significant since it indicates a systematic error in the energies which accumulate over time.
-This clearly emerges from the fidelities $F$ defined in Eq.(\ref{eq:relevant-fidelity}) and shown in Fig.~\ref{fig:pops2}c where the minimization has been performed numerically.
-Indeed, $F$ become small for the standard AE while the discrepancies between the ME result and the exact dynamics have a much smaller impact than what appears from the population histories.
+Figure~\ref{fig:pops2}b shows that coarse-graining by ME yields population histories that better approximate the exact dynamics in the relevant subspace.
+Notice that the discrepancy between ME and standard AE is very significant since it indicates a systematic error in the energies that accumulate over time.
+This clearly emerges from the fidelities $F$ defined in Equation (\ref{eq:relevant-fidelity}) and shown in Figure~\ref{fig:pops2}c where the minimization has been performed numerically.
+Indeed, $F$ becomes small for the standard AE, while the discrepancies between the ME result and the exact dynamics have a much smaller impact than what appears from the population histories.
 Actually, infidelity for the ME result is almost entirely due to leakage from the relevant subspace.
-These latter errors seem not to accumulate in time (magenta curve) as confirmed by the corresponding curve in Fig.~\ref{fig:pops2}d which shows that leakage errors can be corrected by post-selection.
-The residual error in the phase of the ME curves is remarkably small despite the exceedingly large value of $\sqrt{| \Omega_0 \, \Omega_1 | /( 2 \, \Delta^2)}\approx 0.27$ we used and it is correctable by extending the analysis to fourth order as we will show in the next section.
-Errors due to leakage in Fig.~\ref{fig:pops2}c almost disappear for values $\sqrt{| \Omega_0 \, \Omega_1 | /( 2 \, \Delta^2)} \ll 0.1$ (black curve in Fig.~\ref{fig:pops2}c), even smaller values being routinely used for control of solid-state artificial atoms.
-It is anyhow remarkable the accuracy of the ME coarse-grained second-order $H_\mathrm{eff}$ in describing the protocol supplemented by post-selection for values of $ \delta $ and $ \Omega_k $ much beyond the perturbative regime.
+These latter errors seem not to accumulate over time (magenta curve), as confirmed by the corresponding curve in Figure~\ref{fig:pops2}d, which shows that leakage errors can be corrected by post-selection.
+The residual error in the phase of the ME curves is remarkably small despite the exceedingly large value of $\sqrt{| \Omega_0 \, \Omega_1 | /( 2 \, \Delta^2)}\approx 0.27$ we used, and it is correctable by extending the analysis to the fourth order as we will show in the next section.
+Errors due to leakage in Figure~\ref{fig:pops2}c almost disappear for values $\sqrt{| \Omega_0 \, \Omega_1 | /( 2 \, \Delta^2)} \ll 0.1$ (black curve in Figure~\ref{fig:pops2}c), and smaller values are even routinely used for control of solid-state artificial atoms .
+It is anyhow remarkable how accurate the ME coarse-grained second-order $H_\mathrm{eff}$ is in describing the protocol supplemented by post-selection for values of $ \delta $ and $ \Omega_k $ much beyond the perturbative regime .

-\subsubsection{Higher-order effective Hamiltonian}
+\subsubsection{Higher-Order Effective Hamiltonian}